Seeunny/sesh-filter-bot/Readme.md

 # Arch - Cirus Lab

-An Adv Auto Filter Bot by Cirus Lab
+An Adv Auto Filter Bot by Cirus Lab.
-Created by Adithya Krishnan (Insta : fal3n.4ngel),

 ## Unauthorised Forking and copying is a punishable offence.